Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 The Ricks bought their first home in 2006, soon after graduating from West Chester University and getting married, and right before the housing bubble burst.

-It was a three-bedroom row home in a quiet area close to their work and family, and they purchased it for about $80,000.
+It was a three-bedroom rowhouse in a quiet area close to their work and family, and they purchased it for about $80,000.

 "We felt like we were stuck," Corey said.